Introduction to the former Form FS01 for AFSL Applications

 Part D: Declarations and Certifications

-Applicants are required to provide their formal agreement to these declarations and certifications, signifying their understanding and acceptance of the responsibilities and legal implications associated with holding an AFSL.
-Careful review of Part D is paramount, as it legally binds the applicant to the accuracy and truthfulness of all information provided throughout the application form.
-False or misleading statements in this section can have significant legal ramifications under the Corporations Act 2001 (Cth).
+Applicants were required to formally agree to these declarations, signifying their understanding and acceptance of the responsibilities associated with holding an AFSL.
+A careful review of Part D was paramount, as it legally bound the applicant to the accuracy of all information provided.

 Part E: Core Proof Documents for Your Application

-Speak with an AFSL Lawyer Today
+Speak with an ACL & AFSL Lawyer Today

 Request a Consultation to Get Started.

-Online Submission via ASIC MOVEit Portal
+The Former Online Submission Process via ASIC MOVEit Portal

-Core Proof Documents Checklist
+The Former Core Proof Documents Checklist

 Application Fees and Payment Methods